ClaytonSeabaughGH/Streaming-Data-Pipeline-Project-Clayton-Seabaugh/README.md

-Kafka Producer & Consumer: Seabaugh Edition (buzzline-06-seabaugh)
+Kafka Producer & Consumer Project: Clayton Seabaugh

-Welcome to Kafka Producer & Consumer: Seabaugh Edition, where real-time data streaming meets powerful analytics! 🚀
+Welcome to Clayton Seabaugh's Kafka Producer & Consumer Project, where real-time data streaming meets powerful analytics! 🚀

 📌 Overview
 This system consists of both a Kafka Producer and a Kafka Consumer to handle real-time streaming of JSON messages related to song attributes.
 The producer sends song data to a Kafka topic, while the consumer processes the messages, performs sentiment analysis, and stores them in an SQLite database.
 It also generates insightful graphs for visualization.